mamup11/Java-Microservice-Prod-Example/README.md

 improve a system.

 /// Correct bellow here

+Check seven design principles for security in the cloud -> Enable real-time traceability

 we can get logs from other products like a load balancer or a web server but I rather the network logging to be a responsibility of our application, so we only need one place to configure and avoid having to configure extra products